aalemayhu/xdp-playground/README.md

 ## Adding a challenge

 HTML is used for the tasks so that the challenge writer has flexibility to present the challenge.
-To create a new challenge you just need to add a file to `public/tasks` which has a `.html` suffix and is listed in the `Challenges` array.
+To create a new challenge you need to

+- Create a new HTML file in `public/tasks`, for example `public/tasks/7.html` or some other number.
 You can use the [public/tasks/TEMPLATE.html][t] as base.
-So your challenge could be in e.g. `public/tasks/7.html` or some other number.
-Please note that using numbers is not a strong requirement, but encouraged.
-If you'd like to use a different name to ease some kind of logical grouping, that is okay.
+Please note that using numbers is not a strong requirement, but the file must have `.html` suffix.
+If you'd like to use a different name to ease some kind of logical grouping, that is fine.

-- TODO: mention limitations of the angular html bindining (&lt, &gt).
-- TODO: explain how tasks are verified by [`bpf_prog_test_run_xdp`][1].
+- TODO: Write test program to verify the user program by using [`bpf_prog_test_run_xdp`][1].
+- Add your task to the `Challenges` array.

+If your files contain `<` or `>` you might have to replace them with `&lt` and `&gt`.
+Please review your challenge description for visual defects.

 ## Run XDP Playground on your machine